Insurance Plans and Tax Deductions

 - a meeting with school personnel if desired.

-Typically, 20 hours of work are involved in an educational assessment.
-Our fee for a psychoeducational assessment is $2800.
-The hourly fee for psychologists in Nova Scotia is approximately $190.
+Typically, 15-20 hours of work are involved in an educational assessment.
+The fee for a psychoeducational assessment is typically between $3150-$3570; however this can vary depending on age.
+The fee may be reduced if a case is less complex than expected.
+The hourly fee for psychologists in Nova Scotia is $210.
 Visit our School-related Assessment section for more information.

 Fees for neuropsychological assessments are comparable with other psychologists in the province.
-Our fees are typically $4000 but may vary depending on the complexity of the case.
+Our fees typically start at $4000 but vary depending on the complexity of the case.
 This fee includes the cost of related interviewing, a full day of testing, scoring and interpretation of tests, a review of documents, consultation with other professionals as needed, preparation of the assessment report, and often a final consultation.

 Autism Spectrum Disorder (ASD) Assessments